nyxnor/onionjuggler/README.md

 * **Web server** - Serve files with your hidden service using Nginx or Apache2 web server.
 * **Bulk** - Some commands can be bulked with `all-clients`, `all-services`, `[SERV1,SERV2,...]` and `[CLIENT1,CLIENT2,...]`, the command will loop the variables and apply the combination.
 * **Optional** - Some commands are optional so less typing.
 Also they may behave differently depending on how much information was given to be executed and that is expected.
 They are specified inside `<>` (e.g. `<VIRTPORT2>`)
-* **Fool-proof** - The script tries to filter invalid commands and incorrect syntax.
+* **Fool-proof** - The script tries its best to filter invalid commands and incorrect syntax.
 The commands are not difficult but at first sight may scare you.
 Don't worry, if it is invalid, it won't run to avoid tor daemon failing to reload because of invalid configuration.
 If an invalid command runs, please open an issue.

 ## Images